shellywanamaker/shellywanamaker.github.io/_posts/2017-09-01-Geoduck-NovaSeq-files.md

 >It’s actually the other way around, the RNA-seq libraries were pulled out of this run so you should have fewer RNA-seq libraries, but all of the MP libraries.
 So the NR013_AD013 should just read as AD013.
 The sample sheet should have been updated to reflect that, but it looks like it was left in.

-An effort that is not trivial is getting these files into a single directory
+An effort that is not trivial is getting these files into a single directory.

+The DNA MP NovaSeq libraries are found together on owl [here](http://owl.fish.washington.edu/halfshell/working-directory/17-09-01/).